bunq

 Key results

-15% increase in card activations
+15% increase in card activations.

-19% increase in accounts with funding
+19% more accounts with funding.

 Goals